Marshmallows7920/UMUAS/landing.md

 				<header class="major">
 					<h3>Our Drones</h3>
 				</header>
-				<p>We strive to design the best possible drone while learning and developing as student engineers.
-Our drones are able to deliver a payload, conduct aerial reconnaissance missions and maneuver around obstacles. </p>
+				<p>We strive to incorporate the newest technological paradigms in our drone designs while learning and developing as student engineers.
+Our drones are able to deliver a payload, conduct aerial reconnaissance missions and maneuver around obstacles.
+We use AI assisted object detection to allow subject tracking and following.
+We combine image analysis and sensor data to estimate object distances.
+We have designed mechanical subsytems that allow our drones to pick up and drop off items from the ground.  </p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>